martianvenusian/YOLOV4_object_detection/README.md

 - NVIDIA graphic driver
 - CUDA toolkit
 - cuDNN library
-- Yolov4
+- darknet (yolo)

 ## Getting started

-These guidelines are about how to install Yolov4 module in Ubuntu 16.04. and Ubuntu 18.04.
+These guidelines are about how to install deep learning dependencies and train Yolo modules on Ubuntu 18.04.

-### Ubuntu 18.04

-1. Install Ubuntu dependencies
+### 1. Install Ubuntu dependencies

 ```
 $ sudo apt-get update